Plan-Apply-Unify Loop โ Structured AI-assisted development for OpenCode.

 Commands not found after install?

-/openpaul:help to verify installation~/.cache/opencode/node_modules/openpaul/Loop position seems wrong?
+/openpaul:help to verify installation (it should autocomplete in the TUI)~/.cache/opencode/node_modules/openpaul/Loop position seems wrong?

 /openpaul:resume โ it reads state and handoffs automatically| Ad-hoc | OpenPAUL |